52 Types of Beetles in Washington State

 When mating season comes around, they produce light patterns that mimic those made by another species.
 The males see these false signals and come running, but things get ugly fast once they arrive.

-While he’s busy trying to mate with her, she devours him whole—if you’ve ever wondered why there are so few male fireflies, now you know!
+While he’s trying to mate with her, she devours him whole—if you’ve ever wondered why there are so few male fireflies, now you know!

 28. Ground Beetle Grub